hunterxcobby/100-days-of-code/log.md

 **Today's Progress**: Building a command line PhoneBook

 **Project Log:**
-Certainly, let's create a simple log of what we have accomplished so far in your terminal project.

-### Terminal Project Log:

 **1. Building a Phonebook Interface:**

 - Created a Python script (`interface.py`) to build a command-line phonebook interface.